IAYO Festival of Youth Orchestras.

-Applications are now open for the 25th Festival of Youth Orchestras, to be held on Saturday 8 February 2020 at the National Concert Hall.
+Applications are now open for the 25th Festival of Youth Orchestras, to be held on Saturday 8 February 2020 at the National Concert Hall are now closed.

 The Festival of Youth Orchestras was one of the first activities to be undertaken by IAYO on its formation in 1994.
 To date, over 8,000 young musicians have performed at the Festival in Alexandra College Orchestra, Athenry Music School Camerata, Athenry Youth Orchestra, Belvedere College Symphony Orchestra, Carlow Youth Orchestra, Ceol na Mara Orchestra, City Music College Orchestra, Cork, City of Belfast Training Orchestra, Clare Music Makers Senior Orchestra, Clare Youth Orchestra, Clongowes Wood College Orchestra, ConCorda, Coole Music Youth Orchestra, Cork City Music College Orchestra, Cork School of Music Sinfonietta, Cork School of Music Symphony Orchestra, Cork Youth Orchestra, Cork ETB Junior Youth Orchestra, Cork ETB Youth Orchestra, County Tipperary Ryan Youth Orchestra, County Wexford Youth Orchestra, Cross Border Orchestra, DIT Wind Ensemble, Donegal Junior Orchestra, Donegal Youth Orchestra, Drogheda Young Orchestral Players, Dublin Youth Orchestras Concert Orchestra, Dublin Youth Orchestras Intermediate Orchestra, Dublin Youth Orchestras Junior Strings, Dublin Youth Orchestras Transitionals, Dunlavin Youth Orchestra, Dublin Youth Orchestras Symphony Orchestra, Dundalk Grammar School Orchestra, Fingal County Youth Orchestra, Galway Youth Orchestra, Galway Youth Jazz Orchestra, Greystones Youth Orchestra, IAYO Festival Orchestra, Irish Midlands Youth Orchestra, Irish Youth Wind Ensemble, Julianstown Youth Orchestra, Junior Cork Youth Orchestra, Kerry School of Music Youth Orchestra, Kilkenny School of Music Junior Strings, Kilkenny Youth Orchestra, Kylemore College Orchestra, Laois School of Music Youth Orchestra, Liffey Valley Orchestra, Limerick Municipal School of Music Orchestra, Lír Orchestra, Loreto Secondary School Orchestra, Kilkenny, Louth County Youth Orchestra, Mannix College Youth Orchestra, Maynooth University Orchestra, Mayo Youth Orchestra, McEgan College Orchestra, Macroom, Music Matters Orchestras, Musica Fusion Youth Orchestra, National Youth Orchestra of Ireland Under 18s, National Youth String Training Orchestra, Newpark Junior Strings, Newpark School of Music Orchestra, North Wexford Youth Orchestra, Nós Nua – Louth Youth Folk Orchestra, NYOI Camerata, Royal Irish Academny of Music Sinfonietta, Royal Irish Academy of Music Intermediate Orchestra, Royal Irish Academy of Music Junior String Orchestra, Royal Irish Academy of Music Percussion Ensemble, Royal Irish Academy of Music Symphonic Wind Ensemble, Royal Irish Academy of Music Symphony Orchestra, Sacred Heart School Orchestra, Scoil Úna Naofa Violin & Orchestra Project, Sligo Academy of Music Sinfonietta, Sligo Academy of Music Junior Orchestra, South East Regional Youth Orchestra, South East Ulster Intermediate Orchestra, South East Ulster Youth Orchestra, St Agnes’ Primary School Orchestra, St Canice’s National School Orchestra, St Joseph’s College, Lucan, St Malachy’s College, St Peter’s College Orchestra, St Peter’s Junior String Orchestra, St Vincent’s School Orchestra, The High School Orchestra, The Quay Qunitet, Tipperary Millennium Orchestra, University College Cork Orchestra, Wesley College Orchestra, West Dublin Youth Orchestra, Western Education and Library Board Youth Orchestra, Wexford School of Music Orchestra, WIT Junior Strings, WIT Youth Orchestra, Young Dublin Symphonia, Young European Strings Chamber Orchestra, Young European Strings Intermediate Orchestra, Young Orchestral Pops.